tonethar/IGME-230-GDD-2017-Fall/notes/http-protocol-intro.md

 - HTTP can control *cacheing* (of web pages for example), *authentication* (is someone allowed to view a file or folder?), *sessions* (is this the same person that logged in 5 minutes ago?), and *redirection* (sending a browser to another location iof a file has moved)

 ## Review Questions
-Based on your reading of the pages linked above, you should be able to answer these questions:
+Based on your reading of the Mozilla HTTP article linked above, you should be able to answer these questions:

 1. *Clients* make requests to *servers*.
 Give an example of a typical HTTP *client*.
 1. Give additional examples of HTTP clients.